Skip to content

 Note

 The settings for the REST API are determined when the Blackfish application is started via blackfish start.
 Subsequent interactions with the API via the command line assume that the CLI is using the same configuration and will fail if this is not the case.
-For example, if you start Blackfish with BLACKFISH_PORT=8081 and then try to run commands in a new terminal where BLACKFISH_PORT isn't set, the CLI will not be able communicate with the API.
+For example, if you start Blackfish with BLACKFISH_PORT=8081 and then try to run commands in a new terminal where BLACKFISH_PORT isn't set, the CLI will not be able to communicate with the API.

 Profiles

 Blackfish's primary function is to launch services that perform AI tasks.
 These services are, in general, detached from the system Blackfish runs on.
 Thus, we require a method to instruct Blackfish how we want to run services: what cluster should Blackfish use, and where should it look for any resources it needs?
 Profiles are Blackfish's method of saving this information and applying it across commands.
-A default profiles is required, but multiple profiles are useful if you have access to multiple HPC resources or have multiple accounts on a single HPC cluster.
+A default profile is required, but multiple profiles are useful if you have access to multiple HPC resources or have multiple accounts on a single HPC cluster.

 Tip